bmeurant/technical-docs/software-architecture/architectural-styles/component-based.md

 ---
 # Component-Based Architecture (CBA)

-**Component-Based Architecture (CBA)** is a software [[software-architecture/architectural-styles/|architectural style]] that focuses on decomposing a system into reusable, independent, and self-contained software components.
-A **component** is a software unit with a clearly defined interface that encapsulates its functionality and data, without exposing its internal complexity.
+**Component-Based Architecture (CBA)** is an [[software-architecture/architectural-styles/|architectural style]] that structures a system as an assembly of loosely coupled, independently replaceable **components**.
+A component is a binary, reusable unit of software that encapsulates its implementation and exposes its functionality only through a well-defined **public interface**.

+The core idea is to build systems by composing pre-built, standardized components, similar to how physical systems are built from off-the-shelf parts.

 * **Key Principles:**
-    * **Encapsulation:** The component hides its internal implementation and exposes functionalities via a public interface (API).
-    * **Clear Contracts:** Communication between components occurs only through their defined interfaces.
-This is crucial for ensuring independence.
+    * **Strict Encapsulation (Black Box):** A component's internal implementation is completely hidden from the outside world.
+All interaction happens exclusively through its public interface.
-    * **Independence:** A component is designed to be independent and interchangeable.
-It can be replaced by another one, as long as the new implementation adheres to the same contract.
+    * **Interchangeability:** Any component can be replaced by another component that implements the same interface, without affecting the rest of the system.
-    * **Decoupling:** Components are loosely coupled, which means that changes in one component have a minimal impact on others.
+    * **Component Independence:** Components are designed to be as autonomous as possible.
+They are often developed, tested, and deployed as individual units.

 ---